-CDC has developed its curriculum around the principles of “developmentally appropriate practice” as defined by the National Association for the Education of Young Children.
+Program CurriculumThe CDC has developed its curriculum around the principles of “developmentally appropriate practice” as defined by the National Association for the Education of Young Children.
 We plan activities that promote the growth and development of the “whole child” and focus on social, emotional, cognitive and physical development as well as creative expression through art and music.
-Our pre K classrooms are using "Little Treasures" curriculum as well as Second Step to guide developmentally appropriate instruction.
+Our Pre-K classrooms are using the "Ready to Advance" curriculum as well as Second Step to guide developmentally appropriate instruction.
 A daily schedule of activities is posted in each classroom.

 - Complete all registration forms

-- Provide CDC with an up-to-date copy of their child’s California immunization card
+- Provide the CDC with an up-to-date copy of their child’s California immunization card

-- Provide CDC with a completed physician’s report
+- Provide the CDC with a completed physician’s report

-- Can anticipate the urge to the use the toilet
+- Can anticipate the urge to use the toilet

 - Can initiate going into the bathroom on their own